chef/chef-web-docs/chef_master/source/config_rb_solo.rst

    The location in which role files are located.
 Default value: ``/var/chef/roles``.

 ``run_lock_timeout``
-   The amount of time (in seconds) to wait for a chef-client lock file to be deleted.
-A chef-client run will not start when a lock file is present.
-If a lock file is not deleted before this time expires, the pending chef-client run will exit.
+   The amount of time (in seconds) to wait for a Chef Infra Client lock file to be deleted.
+A Chef Infra Client run will not start when a lock file is present.
+If a lock file is not deleted before this time expires, the pending Chef Infra Client run will exit.
 Default value: not set (indefinite).
-Set to ``0`` to cause a second chef-client to exit immediately.
+Set to ``0`` to cause a second Chef Infra Client to exit immediately.

 ``sandbox_path``
    The location in which cookbook files are stored (temporarily) during upload.

 ``solo``
-   Run the chef-client in chef-solo mode.
-This setting determines if the chef-client is to attempt to communicate with the Chef server.
+   Run the Chef Infra Client in chef-solo mode.
+This setting determines if the Chef Infra Client is to attempt to communicate with the Chef Infra Server.
 Default value: ``false``.

 ``syntax_check_cache_path``
    All files in a cookbook must contain valid Ruby syntax.
 Use this setting to specify the location in which knife caches information about files that have been checked for valid Ruby syntax.